askjfbd/statpress/readme.txt

 Tested up to: 2.3
 Stable Tag: 0.5.3

-StatPress is the free plug-in for WordPress dedicated to the management of statistics about blog visits.
+StatPress is the plug-in dedicated to the management of statistics about blog visits.
+It collects information about visits, spiders, search keywords, feeds, browsers etc.

 == Description ==